 Single-Family Home Development - HIP purchases and renovates vacant homes for the purpose of selling them to qualified low and moderate-income buyers.
 In some circumstances, houses are torn down and replaced with new homes.
-For the fiscal year ended June 30, 2016, six properties were purchased and five were sold and for the fiscal year ended June 30, 2015, four properties were purchased and seven were sold.
+For the fiscal year ended June 30, 2017, five properties were purchased and seven were sold and for the fiscal year ended June 30, 2016, six properties were purchased and five were sold.

 Multi-family Development - HIP develops multi-family rental property for low and moderate-income tenants.
 In some cases, HIP enters into a partnership with other for-profit or non-profit developers to develop rental housing in Maryland.
-For the year ended June 30, 2016, HIP was involved in the development of 100 family rental units and lease-up of another 62 family rental units.
+For the years ended June 30, 2017 and 2016, HIP was involved in the development and lease-up of approximately 100 family rental units.

-Resident Services - Resident Services Coordinators provide recreational activities and information and referral services to residents of Mount Rainier Artists Apartments, Newton Green Senior Apartments in Bladensburg, and the Renaissance Square Artists Apartments in Hyattsville.
+Resident Services - A Resident Services Coordinator provides recreational activities and information and referral services to residents of Mount Rainier Artists Apartments, Newton Green Senior Apartments in Bladensburg, and the Renaissance Square Artists Apartments in Hyattsville.
 Services include linkages to social services, budget counseling, parenting skills training, and education.
-A Resident Services Coordinator also provides on-site recreational activities, food pantries, and other social activities to residents of Elkton Senior Apartments and New East Crossing Apartments in Cecil County, Maryland.
+The Coordinator recently expanded her services to include Bladensburg Commons, a new construction 100-unit family building.
+Two Resident Services Coordinators also provides on-site recreational activities, food pantries, and other social activities to residents of Elkton Senior Apartments, New East Crossing Apartments, and Parklands at Cecilton in Cecil County, Maryland.